-What To See in Hong Kong – Sik Sik Yuen Wong Tai Sin Temple
+Things To Do in Hong Kong – Sik Sik Yuen Wong Tai Sin Temple

 It was a bright and sunny day in Hong Kong.
 After a good breakfast of pastries and good coffee, we were fully energized.
-Before arriving here, we wondered What To See in Hong Kong?
+Before arriving here, we wondered what are the Things To Do in Hong Kong?
 After a bit of research, we found out that there is a famous attraction called Sik Sik Yuen Wong Tai Sin Temple.

 It took switching train lines and some stops to reach there.
 About half an hour from our hotel, walking included.
 We were really excited.
 It was said that Wong Tai Sin grants every wish.
 We intend to each make a wish.
 Join us for this little trip to this awesome place.